Sacrament of Reconciliation

 Sacrament of Confession

 In the past it was known as the ‘Sacrament of Penance’.
 It is the sacrament by which, through the ministry of the Church, we are reconciled to God even when we have sinned gravely.
 Since the Council of Trent the Church has encouraged the faithful to use this sacrament regularly, always confessing serious sin ('mortal' sin) and even less serious sins ('venial' sins) where possible.
-The normal rite of confession involves a one to one encounter with the priest with individual confession and absolution, either face-to-face or anonymously in a confessional, whichever is preferred by the penitent.
-Confessions are held every Saturday in St Vincent's and St Mary's after evening Masses.
+The normal rite of confession involves a one-to-one encounter with the priest with individual confession and absolution, either face-to-face or anonymously in a confessional, whichever is preferred by the penitent.
+Confessions are held every Saturday in St Mary's 5 - 5.30pm.
 During traditionally penitential seasons of Lent and Advent, please check the bulletin for additional times.
 Some basic advice for confession.
 Hold nothing back.
 Confess it all, the type of sins committed and their number.
 Don’t be afraid.
 Confession is about forgiveness, mercy and divine love, we should be eager to go every time!

 In Jesus' parable of the prodigal son, a father accepted his son back

 into the family with joy and thanksgiving despite having seriously sinned and